damolinx/vscode-bookmarks/README.md

 There are two commands, `Bookmarks: Go to Next in Current Editor` and `Bookmarks: Go to Previous in Current Editor`, that can be used to jump between bookmarks set in current editor.

-#### Programatic access
+#### Programmatic access

-The following commads are exposed for other extensions to use: `bookmarks.navigate.next.editor` and `bookmarks.navigate.previous.editor`.
+The following commands are exposed for other extensions to use: `bookmarks.navigate.next.editor` and `bookmarks.navigate.previous.editor`.
 They take a single optional argument that is the path or URI to the file to navigate (it will be opened if needed).

 ## Visualization